bldl/array-grouping-impl-tutorial/Modules/Module 7/Module7.md

 The lists defined within properties of `obj` can be inherited from Array.prototype as long as we assign the properties safely, this can be done with the `DefineDataProperty(obj, key, val)` function.
 Where the Object to define the property on is obj, the key of the property is key and the value is val.

+//Chapter about using user visible objects safely goes here

 # **7.2.1** Avoid Monkey Patching